walshbr/introduction-to-text-analysis/classifiers/classifying-texts.md

 So looking at these measures, for a successful classifier we would want the arrow to point towards the right \(this text is actually by author 2\).
 You'll immediately see that we have some success, but also some failure!
 Function word analysis is a slight indicator of the correct author, lexical analysis is virtually useless, and punctuation analysis is way _wrong_.
 In a real classification project, we would want use the success or failure of our classifier to revise our sense of which features are useful for our particular project.
 In this case, punctuation is not a good measure at all, so we would throw that out.
 We might focus, instead, on function words as an indicator of authorship.
 We can tweak our approach accordingly.
 But measures like these are only ever working probabilistically.
 We can say that the mystery text _might_ be written by our second author, but only in rare cases could we ever know for certain.

 Note also how these measures of authorship overlap with other things we have studied in this book.
 Remember stopwords, those words that are so common in a text that they are frequently removed before text analysis?
 In cases, like this one, we might actually care a lot about those simple stopwords.
 Two of the three measures for authorship here deal with just those words that we might otherwise throw away: punctuation, articles, etc. These words might not tell you much about what a text talks about, but they can tell you an awful lot about _how_ a text discusses them.
-They make up the verbal tissue in ways and can very frequently serve as identifying thumbprints.

 Take a text that we've talked a lot about in this course: _The String of Pearls_.
 This penny dreadful was published in weekly installments and was written \(we think\) by James Malcolm Rymer and Thomas Peckett Prest.
 But the work was published anonymously, so we don't know which author wrote which chapter \(or even if Rymer and Prest wrote the novel\).